Drug Eruption / Toxicoderma / Drug Fever Quiz

 • Swelling of the face and lip

-• Did you develop bumps on your skin after taking the medication?
+• Did you develop a rash after taking medication?

 The specific treatment depends on the type of reaction.
 In all cases, the priority is to identify and discontinue the culprit drug.
 The doctor may prescribe creams to reduce inflammation and oral medications to alleviate itchiness.